-- chronic neutrophilic leukaemia (CNL) - a rare type of blood cancer affecting neutrophils, a type of white blood cell which help us fight bacterial and viral infections
+- chronic neutrophilic leukaemia (CNL) - a rare type of blood cancer affecting neutrophils, a type of white blood cell which helps us fight bacterial and viral infections

 - chronic eosinophilic leukaemia not otherwise specified (NOS) - this affects the eosinophils, a white blood cell which is involved in allergic reactions and used to fight parasites

 There are also very rare myeloproliferative neoplasms that do not fall into any of the groups above.
-The World Health Organisation group together as 'MPN which is not classified'.
+The World Health Organisation group these together as 'MPN which is not classified'.